ambitus/pyracf/data_set/standard/extract.md

 #### 💻 Example

 The following example **extracts** the **base segment** of the dataset profile `ESWIFT.TEST.T1136242.P3020470`.
-The base segment is extracted by default when no other segments are specified or extracted.
+The base segment is extracted by default whether or not other segments are specified.
 Also note that if any segments were specified in the `segments` dictionary with a value of `False`, those segments also would not be extracted.

 ###### Python REPL
 ```python